eklausme/saaze-lemire/content/blog/2018/05-27-science-and-technology-links-may-26th-2018.md

 1. Contrary to earlier research, a [new article](http://journals.sagepub.com/doi/abs/10.1177/0956797618761661?journalCode=pssa) finds that teaching kids to delay gratification is likely a waste of time.
 The whole concept of &ldquo;emotional intelligence&rdquo; is probably much less solid than was believed.
 1. [As more Chinese have left farms in the countryside to work in factory cities, the suicide rate has plummeted](https://humanprogress.org/article.php?p=1291).
 1. Excess of inflammation is the key ingredient in many nasty diseases.
 [A recent paper suggests that eating baking soda could anti-inflammatory](http://www.jimmunol.org/content/200/10/3568).
-Drinking water filled with baking soda is not pleasant.1.
-Many people take statins, a wide family of drugs that are supposed to reduce your risk of having a cardiovascular incident.
+Drinking water filled with baking soda is not pleasant.
+1. Many people take statins, a wide family of drugs that are supposed to reduce your risk of having a cardiovascular incident.
 [It seems that part of their beneficial effect could be that they neutralize your stem cells&hellip; which helps reduce the production of undesirable cells, but also leads to what can be described as accelerated aging&hellip;](https://www.physiology.org/doi/abs/10.1152/ajpcell.00406.2014)<br/>

 > statins impaired the osteogenic and chondrogenic differentiation potential of stem cells and increased cell senescence and apoptosis (&hellip;) Statins also impaired the expression of DNA repair genes